ivam3/java/README.md

 # INSTALLATION.

-Its installation has been simplified as much as possible and for this you will only have to execute the following commands:
+Its installation has been simplified as much as possible and for this you will only have to execute the following commands :

 	$ yes|apt update && apt upgrade && apt install git
 	$ git clone https://github.com/Ivam3/java.git $HOME